Brideau/whackdata/_posts/2014-07-24-harvesting-out-cities-land-for-dollars.md

 ![Downtown Fredericton's Tax Revenue per Hectare](http://i.imgur.com/KMVBQXZ.png)

 A few weeks ago my partner Gracen (of [Another Place for Me](http://anotherplaceforme.com) fame) finished editing a video for this cool guy named Joe Minicozzi on ["How We Measure the City"](https://www.youtube.com/watch?v=yhvKIaLjOJ8).
 Knowing my weird obsession with data, we sat down to watch it together, and one simple idea of his blew my mind: why don't we treat our cities like farms?
-That is, when we consider how to use the scarce land we have in city limits for different things, we often measure how much a certain building will pay us back in tax revenue. _But_, we almost never consdier how much we are earning _per acre_.
+That is, when we consider how to use the scarce land we have in city limits for different things, we often measure how much a certain building will pay us back in tax revenue. _But_, we almost never consider how much we are earning _per acre_.
 And that's a big mistake.

 Naturally, I wanted to see what Fredericton's profile would look like.
 And in particular, I wanted to see if I could create of the maps that Joe's team created using only open source and freely available tools, and do it in such a way that it could be embedded online and easily access.